 - Governance framework

 Over the years, we have evolved from a direct training delivery to a Training of Trainer (TOT) model which is more efficient in reaching out to larger audience.
 The programme calendar is shown on the right with the exact timelines for each activity.
 We work with two major type of partners here –

 - Schools and Educational institutions – Here we align the CEP to current civics curriculum – making it more interactive, citizen-focused and practical.
 The TOT participants are school teachers.

 - Civil Society Organizations – Here we facilitate the CEP among the communities that the CSOs work in and the TOT participants are CSO teams and community leaders.

-We, The People has worked with more than 80 schools from Maharashtra, Delhi, NCR and Haryana ranging from the government schools like Government Ashramschools in Maharashtra to private schools like The Heritage, Gurgaon.
+We, The People has worked with more than 80 schools across India in Maharashtra, Delhi, NCR and Haryana, ranging from the government schools like Government Ashramschools (residential schools) in Maharashtra to private schools like The Heritage, Gurgaon.